 - The last step requires hash decryption DES – layer 3.

 The process to select suspect entities as deleted is called tombstoned.
 When the suspect deletes their account entities from NTDS.DIT file, then it is not deleted permanently from the database.
 It will first enthuse to a Deleted object folder.
-At the time of NTDS.DIT analysis, if an investigator catches the object that is marked with 0x02000000 flag, it means its not deleted.
-Because computer automatically re-titled it as, on controller domains the default period of tombstone is 60 days.
+At the time of NTDS.DIT analysis, if an investigator catches the object that is marked with a 0x02000000 flag, it means it still exists.
+Because the computer automatically re-titled it as, on controller domains the default period of the tombstone is 60 days.